WouterVerschuren/S3Portfolio/Documentation/Researches/AgileMethods.md

 agile makes use of 12 principles:

-1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+1. The highest priority is to satisfy the customer through early and continuous delivery of valuable software.

 2. Welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage.